sigma67/aoc21/README.md

 Advent of Code 2021 in Rust

-standard library only, no external crates
+standard library only, no external crates except rayon for parallel computations